 Starch is a colourless and odourless polysaccharide that is found in plants as stored carbohydrates.
-It is composed of a number of glucose monomers that are linked with each other to form polysaccharide.
+It is a polymer of glucose monomers that are linked with each other to form polysaccharide.

-Starch is composed of two types of molecules:
+Starch is composed of two types of polysaccharide molecules:

 Amylose and Amylopectin